seL4/rfcs/src/implemented/0200-domain-schedules.md

 4. Set the schedule start to the desired start value, e.g. index 0
 5. Suspend/stop the initialiser

-With this the first run of domain 0 after the initialiser will not get its full time slice, because step 5 will already run in the user-provided schedule, but after that, the user-provided schedule will be in force.

-This works if the initialiser can finish its work within the duration of entry
-0. Since the duration is set to the maximum expressible time, this should in practice never be an issue.
-Even if the time is not sufficient, the procedure will still work unless the domain time of the initialiser happens to expire during the execution of step 3.
-If that is a possibility, the initialiser could include a suitable delay before step 3 to make this impossible.
+The initialiser will be able to run for up to the maximum duration expressible in ticks (hundreds of days even on extremely high timer frequencies), and the user-provided schedule will start after the initialiser is done.
+If the first time slice of the new schedule is running domain 0, the initialiser will consume the time necessary to perform the suspend/stop step, but no more.

 The reason the scheme works is that the kernel will not act on new values in the schedule before the current domain slice has expired whereas setting the start